When we apply for dozens of jobs at once, how do we keep track of following up with each one?

 I like to find a bunch of job listings and add them to the spreadsheet before I begin applying for any jobs.
 You may find that you like to apply for jobs and add them to the spreadsheet as you go instead.

 Open up the spreadsheet to follow along with my example below.

 Say, for example, you found Awesome Company and they’re hiring for Awesome Position.
 Put that information into the spreadsheet and add the link for the listing.

 2. Remember when you applied.

 Great.
 Now, you can fill out the application and keep track of your application process for this Awesome Company.
 Put in the date you applied under the “Applied/Contacted” column.

 3. Keep track of your contact person.

 After applying, go to LinkedIn and find the best person to get in touch with that’s most related to the job position you applied for.
-It may take some time to find this person and a little more time to find that specific person’s email but it’s possible and it’s worth it.
+It may take some time to find this person and a little more time to find that specific person’s email but it’s possible (with email finder tools) and it’s worth it.
 I’ll explain why later.